panosc-eu/panosc/Work Packages/WP8 User Training/MeetingMinutes/2019-05-08_ESS_Weekly.md

 - [ ] How will budget allocated for videos in PaNOSC be managed?
 Thomas to raise the question at PMB.

+## From 2019-05-01

+- [ ] Jesper: Define milestones deadlines and due dates for stories.
+May 8, 2019
+- [ ] Thomas: Invite other to VC in to our weekly meetings on WP8 email list and make them aware of the minutes.
+- [ ] Thomas: ask Jordi to add Mads to Wp5 list.
+- [ ] Jesper: Upload minutes from last meeting.
+- [ ] Thomas: Bring up the question about the google calendar at next PMB meeting
+- [ ] Peter: Provide snippet for how to embed calendar.
+        This calendar snippet should be visible via this link